CoReACTER/coreacter.github.io/people.md

 ## Undergraduates

-The CoReACTER always welcomes undergraduate researchers!
-CMU students can perform research for credit.
-It may also be possible to obtain funding for undergraduate research (*e.g.*, through [HURAY](https://www.cmu.edu/uro/academic-research/huray/index.html)). **No prior research experience is required** to work in the CoReACTER, but a background in chemistry, chemical engineering, materials science, or computer science may be helpful.
+The CoReACTER always welcomes undergraduate researchers! **No prior research experience is required** to work in the CoReACTER, but a background in chemistry, chemical engineering, materials science, or computer science may be helpful.

+**UCD**: There are some formal systems in place for UCD students to get research experience.
+You can receive [summer research placements](https://www.ucd.ie/mathstat/newsandevents/events/undergraduatesummerresearchproject/), though opportunities are limited.
+You can also work in the CoReACTER as part of your fourth-year research project.
+Of course, you can work with us even without this formal support, but we may not be able to compensate you (and we really don't support uncompensated labor)!

+**CMU**: CMU students can also perform research for credit.
+It may also be possible to obtain funding for undergraduate research (*e.g.*, through [HURAY](https://www.cmu.edu/uro/academic-research/huray/index.html), [SURF](https://www.cmu.edu/uro/summer%20research%20fellowships/SURF/), or [ChESS](https://www.cheme.engineering.cmu.edu/education/undergraduate-program/undergraduate-research.html)).
+Note that, since EWCSS is an Adjunct Professor who is not physically located in Pittsburgh, collaboration with the CoReACTER may be more logistically challenging than working in other research groups.

 ## Instructions